 1. There are two IV-D Courts in the Family Law Center

-IV-D Court One is presided over by Judge Steve Owen.
+IV-D Court One is presided over by Judge Casey Conine.
 IV-D Court Two is presided over by Judge Cherami J. Blaney Jenkins.
 Both courts and their respective waiting rooms are on the first floor of the Tarrant County Family Law Center.

 2. Proceed to the correct waiting room and check in.

 Each waiting room will have a counter where you will be asked to check-in and possibly fill out paperwork.
 If you have an attorney, follow his or her advice about all these matters.
 Cell phone reception is very bad in the Family Law Center so be sure to communicate with your attorney prior to the hearing date.
 If you and the other parent do not get along, do not sit near or antagonize them.

 3. The sign that says "You May Be Here All Day" is correct.